Disneyland

 As for that frontside camera, leave the selfie stick at home—seriously, Disneyland banned the devices in 2015, though we also haven’t really seen many people use them in public, period, in years.
 Instead, take advantage of Disney’s PhotoPass photographers.
 These cameramen stationed throughout the park are technically there to sell you on Disney’s own freemium photo service, but if you hand them your iPhone they’ll happily take that group shot in front of Sleeping Beauty Castle.

 Pro tip: As you leave attractions with an on-ride photo, don’t forget to snap your own shot of the screen.
-Alternatively, if you’ve shelled out for Genie+, complimentary photo downloads are included.
+Alternatively, if you’ve shelled out for the Lightning Lane Multi Pass, complimentary photo downloads are included.

 8. Don’t follow the crowds

 At some points there’s no avoiding the swarms of sweaty tourists, but a massive bottleneck of people is often a cue that you should consider heading elsewhere.
 If a queue splits into two lines and one’s significantly shorter, it’s probably not because the long-line-waiters know more than you.
-And as far as staying informed, the wait times and mobile order return times in the Disneyland app can work wonders and helping you to keep your itinerary flowing.
+And as far as staying informed, the wait times and mobile order return times in the Disneyland app can work wonders to help you keep your itinerary flowing.

 When entering the park, look to the outermost turnstiles for the shortest lines—the same can be said for quick service food lines (most of which you can now mitigate with mobile ordering) and the parking garage pay stations.
-Speaking of parking, if there’s an overwhelming line waiting for the tram back to the parking garage, sometimes it’s quicker to just walk back (assuming you have the stamina left).
+Speaking of parking, if there’s an overwhelming line waiting for the tram back to the parking garage, sometimes it’s quicker to just walk back (assuming you have the stamina left for the extra half-mile-plus trek).

 Pro tip: If you’re looking to travel to and from the Downtown Disney area, the monorail is a fun, retro alternative that typically doesn’t have a huge wait.